twentyOne2x/attnmarkets/README.md

 - **DAO-native projects (e.g., MetaDAO, Z-Combinator).** Projects route all product revenues and ICO proceeds to a DAO Safe.
 Governance controls spend.
 Our controls assume the Safe is the canonical receiver and that new revenue endpoints are registered before activation.

 - **Pump.fun is per token.** “Creator rewards” are set per token; reassignment (e.g., CTO) is also per token.
-Financing requires rotating each financed token to a Squads 2-of-2 Safe or a CreatorVault PDA before funding.
+Financing requires rotating each financed token to a Squads 2-of-2 Safe or a CreatorVault PDA before financing.

 - **Waterfall.** While a position is open, `locked = true`; sweeps repay principal → interest → residual to user.
 - **Hard sources.** Vaults sweep only from registered revenue PDAs for that asset; keeper ops are idempotent and pause-gated.